Welcome to Deer Park Archers

 Have-a-goes & beginners courses.

 If you have a disability and are thinking about trying archery please feel free to contact us, we can discuss your requirements and see if we can help.
 We may suggest a short have-a-go session to better understand the best way forward or we may suggest a 6 week beginners course, once you and ourselves (it is a partnership) are confident that we can provide you with the right support to make the experience a good one.

-You will need to be aware that if we have the skills to support you, then you will be most welcome, however if we do not have sufficient spare coaching capacity at that time, then we may ask you to be patient until we can provide the necessary support to enable you to achieve your full potential and have a great archery experience.
+You will need to be aware that if we have the skills to support you and the capacity to do so, then we can agree a plan and get started fairly promptly, however if we do not have sufficient spare coaching capacity at that time, then we may ask you to be patient until we can provide the necessary support to enable you to achieve your full potential and have a great archery experience.

 You can see some of the past activities we have supported here.

 We have our own Inclusion Club which welcomes everyone with an impairment.
-For those that meet the Archery GB guidelines then membership of our Governing Body is free, all juniors are free anyway as the Club pays a one off annual membership fee for all juniors.
+For those that meet the Archery GB guidelines then membership of our Governing Body is available at a reduced rate.
 Additional coaching support is generally available at Inclusion Club sessions which may be separate (generally in the indoor season) or integrated with other club sessions (generally in the summer) and we have a lot of specialist equipment and a growing level of expertise!
 Membership of the Inclusion Section includes attendance at general club open practice sessions, however for those sessions coaching support, environmental considerations, range layout and equipment support cannot always be guaranteed.

 Our Inclusion Officer is Mrs Allison Pine who can be contacted via our Club Secretary Mary Crang (firstname.lastname@example.org).

-Some of our Inclusion Club members have qualified as coaches and we recently had our first member join the Paralympic Development Squad!
+Some of our Inclusion Club members have qualified as coaches and we recently had our first member join the full Paralympic Squad and a further 2 members the Development Squad!